Zero0Q/TraktVision/README.md

 ## Security Note

+While this addon processes requests server-side, it's designed with privacy in mind:
+- Authentication and initial data fetching occur client-side
+- User data is passed through the URL and not stored on the server
+- Each request is processed independently
+- No persistent storage of user data or credentials on the server

-This addon uses client-side authentication and passes all necessary data through the URL.
-While this ensures no sensitive data is stored on the server, be cautious about sharing the generated URL, as it contains your Trakt watching data and access token.
+However, be cautious about sharing the generated URL, as it contains your Trakt watching data and access token.

 ## Limitations

 - The addon relies on data fetched at configuration time.
-For updated progress, users need to regenerate the addon URL periodically.
+For major updates in watching history, users may need to regenerate the addon URL.
-- Large amounts of watching data might result in very long URLs.
+- Very large amounts of watching data might result in long URLs.

 ## Contributing